WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

     ```
   - verify that the new data directory is set, by logging into mysql and doing `select @@datadir;`

-- Create a database for the app
+- (DATABASE NODE ONLY)  Create a database for the app
   - $ `sudo mysql -p`
   - Enter the password you just set.
   - mysql> `CREATE DATABASE dashboard`